organisciak/dissertation/document/1_intro.md

 ### Intercoder reliability

 In crowdsourcing, increasing intercoder reliability is sometimes at odds with the collection strategy.
-The most effective crowdsourcing deals with large numbers of people, and part of maximizing the involvement of contributors, especially those which are volunteers, is to minimize the restrictions on a contribution. <!-- TODO back up w/ references -->
+The most effective crowdsourcing deals with large numbers of people, and part of maximizing the involvement of contributors, especially those which are volunteers, is to minimize the restrictions on a contribution. <!-- TODO1 back up w/ references -->
 To enforce a strong coding scheme or training contributors will reduce the number of individuals willing to perform the task.
 Whether the improvements in quality are worth the losses in contributions will be looked at in the first chapter of new research in this dissertation.